dotnet/docs-aspire/docs/deployment/azure/custom-bicep-templates.md

 In the preceding code snippet, the `cosmos` Bicep template is added as a reference to the `builder`.
 The `connectionString` secret output is retrieved from the Bicep template and stored in a variable.
 The secret output is then passed as an environment variable (`ConnectionStrings__cosmos`) to the `api` project.
 This environment variable is used to connect to the Cosmos DB instance.

 When this resource is deployed, the underlying deployment mechanism with automatically [Reference secrets from Azure Key Vault](/azure/container-apps/manage-secrets?tabs=azure-portal#reference-secret-from-key-vault).
+To guarantee secret isolation, .NET Aspire creates a Key Vault per source.

 > [!NOTE]
 > In _local provisioning_ mode, the secret is extracted from Key Vault and set it in an environment variable.
 For more information, see [Local Azure provisioning](local-provisioning.md).